UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/errata.markdown

 ## Week 3 video 4 (Trees)

 At the end of slide 6, the definition of a leaf as a degree-1 vertex is correct for unrooted trees.
 For rooted trees, the definition is the same except that the root cannot be a leaf, even if it has degree 1.

+## Week 5 video 4 (Kruskal's algorithm)

+In the graph on slide 5, the weight-1 edge should be a weight-10 edge (so that the situation shown in the slides can actually happen).